alf-p-steinbach/cppx-core-language/docs/README.md

 Folder: “**[syntax](../source/cppx%2Dcore%2Dlanguage/syntax)**”. *Exporting namespace: `syntax`.*

+The syntax support is intended to give you an even more joyful and [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) C++ coding experience.

+It does that by reducing excessive verbosity in the core language and its direct library support; by automating “repeat yourself!”-requirements; and by giving you far more easy ways to express constraints such as `const` for a loop control.

-The syntax support is mainly about reducing excessive verbosity and “repeat yourself!”-requirements in the core language and its direct library support, for an even more joyful and [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) C++ coding experience.
-This is organized in 5 areas, each in a sub-folder with a small set of headers.
-Each sub-folder *X* has a corresponding header “*X*.hpp” that includes everything from that sub-folder, and an exporting namespace `cppx:`*X*.
+The support is organized in 5 areas, each in a sub-folder with a small set of headers.
+Each sub-folder *X* has a corresponding header “*X*.hpp” that includes everything from that sub-folder, and it has an exporting namespace `cppx:`*X*.

 | Area | *X*.hpp | Functionality |
 |------|---------|---------------|